 |16.||Fujifilm X-Pro2||Y||stereo / mono||Y||-||micro||2.0||Y||-||-|

 It is notable that the X-T2 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D30 does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the D30 and the X-T2 have been discontinued, but can regularly be found used on eBay.
+Both the D30 and the X-T2 have been discontinued, but can regularly be found used on ebay.
 The D30 was replaced by the Canon D60, while the X-T2 was followed by the Fujifilm X-T3 .
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon D30 Manual (free pdf) or the online Fujifilm X-T2 Manual.
+Further information on the features and operation of the D30 and X-T2 can be found, respectively, in the Canon D30 Manual (free pdf) or the online Fujifilm X-T2 Manual.

 So how do things add up?
 Is the Canon D30 better than the Fujifilm X-T2 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS-D30: